People Just Do Nothing: Big in Japan: Production

-On 28 November 2019, it was announced that a film adaptation of television sitcom People Just Do Nothing was in production with cast the original cast, featuring Hitomi Souno, Ken Yamamura and Nero Huang.
-Jack Clough is the director of the film.
+On 28 November 2019, it was announced that a film adaptation of the television sitcom People Just Do Nothing was in production with the original cast returning and Jack Clough directing.

 Filming began on 28 November 2019 in Japan and the United Kingdom, lasting for six weeks.

 Filming in Japan took place mainly in the Tokyo area, and the crew displayed Kurupt FM stickers throughout the Tokyo filming locations.
 Some filming also took place in Griffin Park in the UK.
 The first official image of the cast in Japan was released on 28 November 2019.

-In June 2020, it was announced that the original release date of August 2020 had been moved to 5 February 2021, which was again moved to 13 August 2021.
+In June 2020, it was announced that the film's release date of 28 August 2020 had been delayed to 5 February 2021, which was again moved to 13 August 2021.
 On 12 May 2021, the first trailer was released and a release date of 18 August 2021 given for the film.

 Home media

-People Just Do Nothing: Big in Japan was released on Blu-ray and DVD on November 22, 2021 by Universal Pictures Home Entertainment (through Warner Bros.
+People Just Do Nothing: Big in Japan was released on Blu-ray and DVD on 22 November 2021 by Universal Pictures Home Entertainment (through Warner Bros.
 Home Entertainment) in the United Kingdom.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 79% based on 14 reviews, with an average rating of 6.4/10.
+On Rotten Tomatoes, the film has an approval rating of 82% based on 17 reviews, with an average rating of 6.5/10.

 Kevin Maher of The Times gave the film 2/5 and was concerned about the Japanese stereotypes - "Eventually it starts to feel like lowest-common-denominator humour".
 The Guardian gave it 3 out 5 commenting "The result is an amiable if unambitious showbiz satire, somewhere between The Office and Spinal Tap although not as groundbreaking as either".
 Bob Mann of One Mann's Movies reflected the views of someone who has not seen the TV version, something that he comments will be key to the box office success of the movie.
 Giving the movie 3.5 out of 5, he commented that "as a PJDN virgin, I still laughed a lot!".